Sub-GeV dark matter search at ILC beam dumps: Examples of detectable DM models

 \item $\gamma$+missing energy search --- The DM may be produced at B-factories by process $e^+ e^-\to \gamma +{A'}^{(\ast)}\to \gamma\chi\bar{\chi}$.
 The mono-photon and missing-energy events at the BaBar set bounds on the DM models~\cite{Izaguirre:2013uxa,Essig:2013vha,Berlin:2018bsc}.

-\item Direct detection experiments --- The DM-SM non-relativistic scattering may be detected in direct detection experiments, such as XENON-10/100 and CRESST II~\cite{XENON10:2011prx,Essig:2012yx,CRESST:2015txj,Essig:2017kqs}.
-For the DM-nuclear scattering process, the CRESST II experiment is sensitive to $m_{\chi}\sim 1$ GeV because of the low nuclear recoil energy threshold.
-The sub-GeV DMs with MeV to GeV mass may also be explored using the DM-electron scattering processes.
+\item Direct detection experiments --- The DM-SM non-relativistic scattering may be detected in direct detection experiments, such as XENON-1T, SENSEI, SuperCDMS and EDELWEISS~\cite{XENON:2019zpr,XENON:2021qze,SENSEI:2020dpa,SuperCDMS:2020aus,SuperCDMS:2023sql,EDELWEISS:2019vjv,EDELWEISS:2022ktt}.
+The bounds from these direct detection experiments are included in the shaded gray region of Fig.~\ref{fig:Scl}.
+For the DM-nuclear scattering process, the SuperCDMS experiment~\cite{SuperCDMS:2020aus} is sensitive to $m_{\chi}\sim 1$ GeV because of the low nuclear recoil energy threshold.
+Also, the DM-nuclear scattering searches, e.g., XENON-1T~\cite{XENON:2019zpr}, EDELWEISS~\cite{EDELWEISS:2019vjv,EDELWEISS:2022ktt} and SuperCDMS~\cite{SuperCDMS:2023sql}, are sensitive to sub-GeV DM through inelastic scattering channels: bremsstrahlung radiation and the Migdal effect.
+The sub-GeV DMs with MeV to GeV mass may also be explored using the DM-electron scattering searches, e.g., XENON-1T~\cite{XENON:2021qze} and SENSEI~\cite{SENSEI:2020dpa}.

 \end{itemize}